Nikkor AF 80-200mm f/2.8D ED - Review / Lab Test Report - Analysis

 The AF 80-200mm f/2.8D ED has a very moderate zoom ratio and the level of

-distortions is pretty moderate accordingly.
-At 80mm there're marginal
+distortion is pretty moderate accordingly.
+At 80mm there is marginal

-barrel distortions (0.35%) changing to moderate pincushion distortions
+barrel distortion (0.35%) changing to moderate pincushion distortion

 at 200mm (0.77%).